Equitable [[2,10],[6,6]]-partitions of the 12-cube

 \section{Abstract}

-We describe the computer-aided classification of equitable partitions of the $12$-cube with quotient matrix $[[2,10],[6,6]]$, or, equivalently, simple orthogonal arrays OA$(1536,12,2,7)$, or order-$7$ correlation-immune Boolean functions in $12$ variables with $1536$ ones (which completes the classification of unbalanced order-$7$ correlation-immune Boolean functions in $12$ variables).
+We describe the computer-aided classification of equitable partitions of the $12$-cube with quotient matrix $[[2,10],[6,6]]$, or, equivalently, simple orthogonal arrays OA$(1536,12,2,7)$, or order-$7$ cor\-re\-la\-tion-immune Boolean functions in $12$ variables with $1536$ ones (which completes the classification of unbalanced order-$7$ correlation-immune Boolean functions in $12$ variables).
 We find that there are $103$ equivalence classes of the considered objects, and there are only two almost-OA$(1536,12,2,8)$ among them.
 Additionally, we find that there are $40$ equivalence classes of pairs of disjoint simple OA$(1536,12,2,7)$ (equivalently, equitable partitions of the $12$-cube with quotient matrix $[[2,6,4], [6,2,4], [6,6,0]]$) and discuss the existence of a non-simple [5] OA$(1536,12,2,7)$.